Bank of Montreal Can Decreases Holdings in Genuine Parts (NYSE:GPC)

-Several other large investors have also recently made changes to their positions in GPC.
-Brown Brothers Harriman & Co. grew its holdings in Genuine Parts by 4.2% during the 2nd quarter.
-Brown Brothers Harriman & Co. now owns 4,044 shares of the specialty retailer’s stock valued at $538,000 after buying an additional 164 shares in the last quarter.
-Vaughan David Investments LLC IL boosted its stake in shares of Genuine Parts by 2.5% during the second quarter.
-Vaughan David Investments LLC IL now owns 269,727 shares of the specialty retailer’s stock valued at $35,874,000 after purchasing an additional 6,455 shares during the period.
-Forsta AP Fonden raised its holdings in shares of Genuine Parts by 222.7% during the second quarter.
-Forsta AP Fonden now owns 48,400 shares of the specialty retailer’s stock valued at $6,437,000 after acquiring an additional 33,400 shares in the last quarter.
-JPMorgan Chase & Co. raised its holdings in Genuine Parts by 0.9% in the second quarter.
-JPMorgan Chase & Co. now owns 1,588,315 shares of the specialty retailer’s stock worth $211,247,000 after purchasing an additional 14,068 shares in the last quarter.
-Finally, CNB Bank raised its holdings in Genuine Parts by 40.4% in the second quarter.
-CNB Bank now owns 880 shares of the specialty retailer’s stock worth $117,000 after purchasing an additional 253 shares in the last quarter.
-78.27% of the stock is owned by hedge funds and other institutional investors.
+Several other institutional investors have also modified their holdings of GPC.
+Mutual of America Capital Management LLC lifted its stake in Genuine Parts by 1.1% in the 1st quarter.
+Mutual of America Capital Management LLC now owns 19,019 shares of the specialty retailer’s stock valued at $2,397,000 after buying an additional 199 shares in the last quarter.
+Metis Global Partners LLC purchased a new stake in Genuine Parts in the 1st quarter valued at approximately $284,000.
+Arizona State Retirement System lifted its stake in Genuine Parts by 1.7% in the 1st quarter.
+Arizona State Retirement System now owns 39,644 shares of the specialty retailer’s stock valued at $4,996,000 after buying an additional 652 shares in the last quarter.
+Envestnet Asset Management Inc. lifted its stake in Genuine Parts by 39.3% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 633,835 shares of the specialty retailer’s stock valued at $79,876,000 after buying an additional 178,892 shares in the last quarter.
+Finally, Victory Capital Management Inc. lifted its stake in Genuine Parts by 30.4% in the 1st quarter.
+Victory Capital Management Inc. now owns 543,207 shares of the specialty retailer’s stock valued at $70,642,000 after buying an additional 126,708 shares in the last quarter.
+Hedge funds and other institutional investors own 78.27% of the company’s stock.

-GPC has been the subject of several analyst reports.
+Several research analysts have weighed in on the company.
+Wedbush boosted their price target on Genuine Parts from $140.00 to $150.00 in a report on Thursday, July 28th.
 StockNews.com upgraded Genuine Parts from a “buy” rating to a “strong-buy” rating in a report on Thursday, October 20th.
-Wedbush lifted their price objective on Genuine Parts from $140.00 to $150.00 in a research note on Thursday, July 28th.

 Genuine Parts Trading Down 0.0 %

-Genuine Parts (NYSE:GPC – Get Rating) last issued its quarterly earnings results on Thursday, October 20th.
-The specialty retailer reported $2.23 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $2.05 by $0.18.
-The company had revenue of $5.68 billion for the quarter, compared to the consensus estimate of $5.37 billion.
+Genuine Parts (NYSE:GPC – Get Rating) last released its quarterly earnings data on Thursday, October 20th.
+The specialty retailer reported $2.23 EPS for the quarter, topping analysts’ consensus estimates of $2.05 by $0.18.
 Genuine Parts had a return on equity of 31.91% and a net margin of 5.55%.
-Genuine Parts’s revenue for the quarter was up 17.8% on a year-over-year basis.
-During the same quarter in the prior year, the business posted $1.88 earnings per share.
-On average, research analysts predict that Genuine Parts will post 8.16 earnings per share for the current fiscal year.
+The business had revenue of $5.68 billion during the quarter, compared to the consensus estimate of $5.37 billion.
+During the same period in the prior year, the firm posted $1.88 EPS.
+The business’s revenue for the quarter was up 17.8% on a year-over-year basis.
+On average, equities research analysts expect that Genuine Parts will post 8.16 EPS for the current year.

 Genuine Parts Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, January 3rd.
-Shareholders of record on Friday, December 2nd will be issued a dividend of $0.895 per share.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, January 3rd.
+Investors of record on Friday, December 2nd will be issued a $0.895 dividend.
 The ex-dividend date is Thursday, December 1st.
-This represents a $3.58 dividend on an annualized basis and a dividend yield of 1.95%.
-Genuine Parts’s payout ratio is currently 42.98%.
+This represents a $3.58 annualized dividend and a yield of 1.95%.
+Genuine Parts’s dividend payout ratio is currently 42.98%.

 Genuine Parts Company distributes automotive replacement parts, and industrial parts and materials.
 It operates through Automotive Parts Group and Industrial Parts Group segments.
 The company distributes automotive replacement parts for hybrid and electric vehicles, trucks, SUVs, buses, motorcycles, recreational vehicles, farm vehicles, small engines, farm equipment, marine equipment, and heavy duty equipment; and accessory and supply items used by various automotive aftermarket customers, such as repair shops, service stations, fleet operators, automobile and truck dealers, leasing companies, bus and truck lines, mass merchandisers, farms, industrial concerns, and individuals.